 If you want to stay in Supetar, here are some accommodations that we love.

-4 kilometres from Bol lies the eco-ethno village of Murvica.
-This quaint little town is worth visiting, but what attracts most visitors is a 30 minute walk away, high above the sea.
+4 km from Bol lies the eco-ethno village of Murvica.
+This quaint little town is worth visiting, but what attracts most visitors is a 30-minute walk away, high above the sea.

 How did the cave get its name?

 The Dragon Cave used to be a residence and temple for Glagolitic priests who practised a combination of Christianity and Paganism within the cave.

 Although nobody officially lives here, the cave is still believed to be inhabited by spirits of werewolves, fairies, witches and of course the giant one-eyed dragon that used to live there.

 These superstitions were fueled by the sculpture carved into the wall of the cave, but also its beauty and mysteriousness.